thewhitecircle/ctf_writeups/cyber_apocalypse_2025/re/ImpossiMaze.md

           wattr_off(stdscr, 0x80000uLL, 0LL);
         }

-now, this part of the code, is the Y is 13 and X is 37, it will print whatever is stored in `byte_4120` on the screen, lets do that now. we will re-size the terminal to match our size of 13 by 37
+Now, this part of the code, is the Y is 13 and X is 37, it will print whatever is stored in `byte_4120` on the screen, let's do that now.
+We will re-size the terminal to match our size of 13 by 37

 ![](https://i.imgur.com/7Y3Cbtb.png)